rbspy/rbspy/README.md

 ### Record

-Record records stack traces from your process and generates a flamegraph.
+Record records stack traces from your process and saves them to disk.

+`rbspy record` will save 2 files: a gzipped raw data file, and a visualization (by default a flamegraph, you can configure the visualization format with `--format`).
+The raw data file contains every stack trace that `rbspy` recorded, so that you can generate other visualizations later if you want.
+By default, rbspy saves both files to `~/.cache/rbspy/records`, but you can customize where those are stored with `--file` and `--raw-file`.

 This is useful when you want to know what functions your program is spending most of its time in.